Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Rotating turbulence

-There is a similar result for Alfv\'en-wave turbulence based on \eqref{aniso_MHD}: \beq E(\kpar)\sim\eps v_A^{-1}\kpar^{-2}, \quad \kpar > k_0, \quad \kperp > \kperpc \eeq which appears to have recently been corroborated by the solar wind measurements \citep{Horbury08,Podesta09}.
 It is from the MHD experience that one learns about an important subtlety in the definition of $\kpar$ or, more precisely, of the parallel scale $\lpar\sim\kpar^{-1}$ [in practice, scalings are usually extracted via structure functions rather than spectra: $\delta\uperp^2(l) \sim l^{-1}E(l^{-1})$].
-In order for the scale-dependent anisotropy to become apparent, $\lpar$ had to be defined with respect to the ``local mean field,'' i.e., the global mean magnetic field plus its perturbations at all scales larger than the one we are interested in \citep{Cho00,Maron01}.
+In order for the scale-dependent anisotropy to become apparent, $\lpar$ had to be defined with respect to the ``local mean field,'' i.e., the global mean magnetic field plus its perturbations at all scales larger than the one we are interested in \citep{Cho00,Maron01,Horbury08,ChenMallet11}.
 Physically, this is because an Alfv\'enic perturbation can only ``see'' the local field, not the globally averaged one.
-Mathematically, measuring $\lpar$ with respect to the global mean field would only capture the anisotropy of the largest-scale perturbation, while for all smaller-scale ones, such globally defined $\lpar$ ``slips off'' one field line to a neighboring one and effectively picks up perpendicular variation rather than the parallel one.
+Mathematically, measuring $\lpar$ with respect to the global mean field would only capture the anisotropy of the largest-scale perturbation, while for all smaller-scale ones, such globally defined $\lpar$ ``slips off'' one field line to a neighbouring one and effectively picks up perpendicular variation rather than the parallel one.

 Similarly, for rotating turbulence, we anticipate that some scheme might have to be devised to measure parallel correlations along the local mean vorticity direction rather than along the global rotation axis.
 Indeed, it is physically intuitive that the inertial waves would propagate along the total vorticity $\vomega=2\vOmega + \vvort$, where $\vvort=\vdel\times\vu$ (see further discussion in \apref{ap_reduced}).
 In the CB regime, this deviation, while significant for measuring $\kpar$, is small: $\domega/\Omega\sim ku/\Omega\sim u/v\sim \kpar/\kperp\ll1$; once isotropy is restored, $\domega/\Omega\sim1$ (so inertial waves no longer have a definite direction of propagation).